JONBUB-SUK/DEEP_LEARNING_NANODEGREE_project1.Predicting_Bike_Sharing_patterns/README_for_portfolio.md

 Especially at Keras, it was possible to implement not only simple Neural Net but also complex and famous architectures

-even if I don't understand principle of Neural Net
+although I don't understand principle of Neural Net

 At that time, I thought I understood everything of Neural Net